 The Blue Jackets, according to coach John Tortorella, had 30 scoring chances.
-The statistical avalanche was surpassed on by Fleury’s performance.
+The statistical avalanche was surpassed only by Fleury’s brilliance.

 Game 5 turned on a 2:30 stretch early in the third period.
 It began with a Blue Jackets goal negated by goalie interference and ended with Scott Wilson‘s no look backhand goal, the Penguins second goal in 49 seconds.
 Here is the questionable call:

 The Penguins scored on the ensuing power play, of course.
 Sidney Crosby scored a very Crosby goal with a perfectly placed top shelf snapshot.
 Then, as the Blue Jackets were reeling, Scott Wilson scored on a no-look backhand shot, 51 seconds later.

 Just like that, the game went from possibly being tied, to a Penguins three-goal lead.